-The NCA will retain data for as long as is necessary for the particular purpose(s) for which it is obtained and in line with the requirements of data protection legislation, taking into account factors such as the content and sensitivity of the data, the purposes for which the data is processed, and any legal or business requirements.
+The NCA will retain your personal data in line with the requirements of data protection legislation, CPIA, MoPI and other legislative requirements, taking into account factors such as the content and sensitivity of the data, the purposes for which the data is processed, and any business requirements.
 We will securely dispose of your data when it is no longer necessary to retain it.

 10. Who will we share data with?

 The NCA is able to share data under the Crime and Courts Act 2013.
 For example, it may be necessary to share data with other law enforcement agencies, both nationally and internationally, and with partner agencies working on crime reduction and prevention initiatives.
 These agencies may include:

 - The Serious Fraud Office

 We may also share data with a range of other bodies such as the press and media, service providers, current, past and prospective employers, voluntary sector organisations, financial institutions and regulatory bodies, other government departments and similar bodies, courts and tribunals and your legal representatives.

 We will also disclose personal information to other bodies or individuals when required to do so by law.